FabricTOC/FabricTOC/docs/AdminGuide/KeyConcepts/IdentityandTrustedMembership.md

 ## Digital Certificates

 A digital certificate is a document which holds a set of attributes relating to a principal's identity.
 And the most common type of certificate is an [X.509 certificate](https://en.wikipedia.org/wiki/X.509), which allows the encoding of a principal's identifying details in its structure.
 For example, Mary Morris of Mitchell Cars in Detroit, Michigan might have a digital certificate with a `SUBJECT` attribute of `C=US, ST=Michigan, L=Detroit, O=Mitchell Cars, OU=Manufacturing, CN=Mary Morris/UID=123456`.
-This certificate is similar to a government identity card -- it provides  information about a particular individual when can be used by that individual to prove who they are.
-There are many other attributes in an X.509 certificate, but that's not important right now.
+This certificate is similar to a government identity card -- it provides  information about a particular individual which can be used by that individual to prove who they are.
+There are many other attributes in an X.509 certificate, but we'll talk about those later.

 | ![DigitalCertificate](./IdentityandChainsofTrust.diagram.9.png) |
 | :---: |
 | Diagram required. |

-What is important is that all of Mary's attributes can be written using a mathematical technique called crytography (literally *secret writing*) -- such that they cannot be tampered with without invalidating the certificate.
-Cryptography allows Mary to present her certificate to others to prove her identity, so long the other party trusts the certificate issuer, known as a **Certificate Authority** (CA).
-As long as the CA keeps certain cryptographic information securely (its **private key**), then anyone reading the certificate can be sure that the information about Mary has not been tampered with -- it will always have those particular attributes for Mary Morris.
+What is important is that all of Mary's attributes can be written using a mathematical technique called crytography (literally, "*secret writing*") -- such that tampering invalidates the certificate.
+Cryptography allows Mary to present her certificate to others to prove her identity so long the other party trusts the certificate issuer, known as a **Certificate Authority** (CA).
+As long as the CA keeps certain cryptographic information securely (meaning, its own **private key**), then anyone reading the certificate can be sure that the information about Mary has not been tampered with -- it will always have those particular attributes for Mary Morris.
 Think of Mary's X.509 certificate as her digital identity card that is impossible to change.

 ## Public Keys and Private Keys